The oil and gas industries in Texas and New Mexico continue to flourish, employing thousands of people in good-paying jobs.

-However, the industry is also very dangerous, and workers suffer serious injuries every day.
+Unfortunately, the industry is also very dangerous, and workers suffer serious injuries every day.

 If you have been injured, you might be able to get compensation above and beyond what the workers’ compensation system will provide.
 However, pursuing a claim for an injury on the job in an oilfield is complicated.
 You need a legal advocate on your side who understands the complex nature of these claims.

-Common Types of Oil Field Injuries
+Common Types of Oilfield Injuries

 Oilfield workers can suffer broken bone injuries in a variety of accidents, such as falls caused by loss of footing.
 Other workers can break bones when working with defective equipment that can strike them or catch them between surfaces.
 The traumatic blow can fracture any bone in the body.